NOTE THAT THIS LIST WILL BE UPDATED REGULARLY. TO SEE THE UPDATED LIST CLICK HERE.

 – Dan Drezner on the economics of ideas (29th September 2017).
 Important episode on how ideas are being popularised by corporations and political parties.

 – The making of the crisis in Venezuela (17th March 2017).
 Economist Ricardo Hausmann examines how the country got into the mess its in and what may happen in the future.

 – Michael Mauboussin (@mjmauboussin) reflects on 30 years in the markets (27th Janaury 2017).
 I’ve read a number of books by the investor (definitely recommend “Think Twice”) but this is the first interview I’ve heard.
 Interesting perspective on how things have changed in the time he has been involved in financial markets.

-Palisade Radio: Only recently discovered this one but seems to be very useful to understand investing in resource companies directly.
+Palisade Radio: A weekly podcast from an online discussion platform for junior miner investing.
+The host Colin Kettell hows a different expert each week from the energy and mining space.
+Only recently discovered this one but seems to be very useful to understand investing in resource companies directly.

 Monocle 24’s The Foreign Desk: Global-affairs show featuring interviews with political leaders and in-depth analysis of the big issues of the day.
 Only just discovered this one but will be checking it out.
 Thanks to @archie_hunterMB for the suggestion.

 This list is certainly not complete.
 There are only so many hours in the day to listen to the shows and discover new ones.
 If there any others that you recommend be added to the list please let me know through Twitter.